Empty-Whisper/WhispEngine/README.md

 * Shortcut system
 * Drag and Drop Game objects inside/outside other objects to transform parents and children
 * Create an empty Game object with right click in hierarchy and delete it
-* Transform logic created and working! (but commented PushMatrix in code at the request of the teacher)
+* Transform logic created and working! (commented in code for assignment1)
 * Add component
-* Outline meshes using StencilBuffer (blue to children objs, yellow to parent objs)
+* Outline meshes using StencilBuffer (blue to children objs, orange to parent objs)
 * Viewport options to configure all Engine Speeds in Configuration panel
 * (?)Info - Help markers
 * Change mouse icon when click middle mouse button